Choosing Joy - a relationship exploration

 When it comes to relationships, we can be our own enemies.
 It is the naturally occurring foibles and biases of our own brain processes that lead to challenges in our most precious relationships.
 Today’s science helps us better understand our brain operations impacting our relationships.
 In my experience, it is our faith that helps us navigate those biases, improve our relationships, and nourish our joy.
 This article offers a targeted glimpse.
 I offer a straightforward framework based on my research-informed understanding of our brain and a few key aspects of faith teachings.
 As a "dot-connector," my value is to bring together topics that, on the surface, may seem separate but do so in a way that provides a deeper understanding.

 For this article, I am going to build on a concept with behavioral psychology and neuroscience-based support.
 That concept is "Locus of Control."
 I will then apply that understanding to a faith-supported framework to help us navigate and improve our relationships.
 My goal is to help us realize more joy in our relationships.
+I will do so by bringing together multiple faith-based teachings and related scientific support.

-In psychology, locus of control is the degree to which people believe that they, as opposed to external forces (beyond their influence), have control over the outcome of events in their lives.
+In psychology, locus of control [v] is the degree to which people believe that they, as opposed to external forces (beyond their influence), have control over the outcome of events in their lives.
 Locus of control is central to a commonly occurring cognitive bias known as "attribution bias," A person's "locus" is conceptualized as

 Internal - a belief that one can control one's own life, or

-External - a belief that life is controlled by outside factors which the person cannot influence, or that chance or fate controls their lives. [v]
+External - a belief that life is controlled by outside factors which the person cannot influence, or that chance or fate controls their lives.

 But your culturally-based locus of control is only a starting point.
 Situations significantly impact one's locus of control mindset at the time perception is made.
 Different levels of uncertainty between situations may cause an individual to have a situationally dependent locus of control.
 Also, how we perceive risk impacts our locus of control.
 A higher “loss aversion” often causes a higher emphasis or "weight" to be placed on a particular situation, thus impacting one's locus of control.
-In behavioral economics, an individual's situational dependence is more generally known as "framing." [vi]
+In behavioral economics, an individual's situational dependence is more generally known as "framing." [vii]

-However, and this is where the relationship challenges could emerge, people tend to assign differing loci of control-originated perceptions based on identical relationship situations.
+However, this is where the relationship challenges could emerge, people tend to assign differing loci of control-originated perceptions based on identical relationship situations.
 In identical situations, it is natural to associate:

 Positive outcomes with an Internal Locus of Control. (i.e., “My good actions caused this positive outcome”), or